Skip to main content

 Brown Bag Lecture Series

 The Humanities, Social Sciences, and the Arts Brown Bag Series is always free, open to faculty, staff, students, and the public, and provides a congenial interdisciplinary forum for the discussion of recent research by the HSSA faculty.
-See the attached flyer for upcoming brown bag talks.
+See the information below for upcoming brown bag talks.

 Lectures are held on Mondays in Stevenson 3900 from 12:00pm-1:00pm.